Dunfermline F.C. (1874): History

-In 1884–85, the club reached the third round for the only time.
-In the first round, Dunfermline gained its biggest Cup win, 10–2 over Newcastleton F.C., in front of a crowd of 2,000.
-In the second round, the club was drawn at home to Heart of Midlothian F.C., and took a surprise lead from the kick-off.
+In 1884–85, the club reached the third round of the national cup for the only time.
+In the first round, Dunfermline gained its biggest Cup win, 10–2 over Newcastleton, in front of a crowd of 2,000.
+In the second round, the club was drawn at home to Heart of Midlothian, and took a surprise lead from the kick-off.
 Hearts replied with 11 unanswered goals.
 However Dunfermline protested that two of the Hearts players (Chris M'Nee and James Maxwell) were professionals and, "after careful consideration", the protest was upheld; the players were receiving 26 shillings per week.
 In the third round, the club lost 7–1 at Wishaw Swifts, having been outclassed all match and scoring a consolation via the one chance the club had.

 The club had more success on a local level.
 It was a founder member of the Fifeshire Football Association in 1882 and in David Brown provided the first President.
 It also won the first Fifeshire Cup in 1882–83, beating Cowdenbeath 4–1 in the final after two ties against minor clubs.
-The club repeated the feat in 1883–84, beating Alloa Athletic in the final, and were runners-up to Cowdenbeath in 1884–85.
+The club repeated the feat in 1883–84, beating Alloa Athletic in the final at home in front of a crowd of 3,000, thanks to a goal in each half; Toddie opened the scoring by turning home a cross from D. Brown, and with 20 minutes to go, Toddie turned provider, crossing for W. Brown to head home.
+Dunfermline was runner-up to Cowdenbeath in 1884–85; in the first round, Dunfermline beat St Leonards 22–0, a record score for the competition.

 In April 1885, over a dispute as to whether the club should allow non-cricketers to play for the football side, the best football players, including Bob Sandilands and Jim Toddie, broke away to form Dunfermline Athletic.
 The split worked in favour of the new club; the only competitive match between the two, in the Fifeshire Cup in 1886, ended 6–0 to the Athletic.